 The more modern solid state amp uses transistors to amplify your signal.
 They tend to be much smaller and lighter than tube amps, but can be surprisingly loud for their size!

-With all that in mind, here are some popular choices for both types of amp…
+With all that in mind, here are some popular choices for both types of guitar amp…

 Best Tube amps for Jazz

 Fender have a range of excellent tube-powered amplifiers.
-The Blues Junior offers the same rich, clean sounds as the more expensive models, whilst being more affordable and portable.
+The Fender Blues Junior is a compact and affordable amp that offers the same rich, clean sounds as the more expensive models, whilst being cheaper and more portable.

-A bigger, better (heavier) model from Fender.
-More low end and tweak-ability than the Blues Junior, plus a separate overdrive channel.
+The Deluxe is a bigger, better (heavier) model from Fender.
+It has more low end and flexiblity than the Blues Junior, as well as a separate overdrive channel.

 - 40 watts of legendary Fender tone.

-A less conventional choice.
-Vox amps tend to be brighter, ‘janglier’ and have less prominent low end than Fenders – however, John Scofield has done beautiful things with a Telecaster and an AC30!
+Vox amps tend to be brighter, ‘janglier’ and have less prominent low end than Fenders.
+Despite this, there are some great examples of how this amp can be used; John Scofield has done beautiful things with a Telecaster and a Vox AC30!

 - EL84 power tubes; 12AX7 preamp tubes